-Going on a walking tour in India is also a great way to get in touch with daily life in India.
+Going on a walking tour in India is also a great way to get in touch with daily life.

-One such place is Wildlife S.O.S., a non-profit organization that works to protect and save wildlife in India.
-The center provides medical treatment to injured and sick elephants and rescues them from abusive environments.
+Wildlife S.O.S. is a non-profit organization that works to protect and save wildlife in India.
+The center in Mathura provides medical treatment to injured and sick elephants and rescues them from abusive environments.